Planning Your TripMyDentalFly Official

 60-second check: MyDentalFly's Am I a Candidate? tool asks key health and treatment questions and gives you an instant eligibility assessment.
 No sign-up required.

-5-minute assessment: The full dental assessment maps your specific teeth using an interactive dental chart, screens for 15+ medical factors, and generates a personalised Dental Health Report worth £50.
+5-minute assessment: The full dental assessment maps your specific teeth using an interactive dental chart, screens for 15+ medical factors, and generates a bespoke dental package worth £50.
 Clinics quote based on this — so you get accurate prices for YOUR situation, not generic estimates.

 Free phone consultation: Call Adam on 020 4634 2312 to discuss your situation with MyDentalFly's patient manager.
 Adam can walk you through your options and help you decide if dental tourism makes sense for your case.